 Following sentinel node biopsy, the pathologist will test the lymph nodes to determine whether the cancer has spread past the breast.
 When some evidence of cancer is found in the lymph system, recent standards are as follows:

-• For patients with more than 2 diseased lymph nodes, or locally advanced breast cancer (not early), axillary nodal dissection should be performed.
+- For patients with more than 2 diseased sentinel lymph nodes, or locally advanced breast cancer (not early), axillary nodal dissection is the standard of care.

-• If they had an evidence of nodal disease at the time of surgery, axillary node dissection should be performed.
+- If they had an evidence of nodal disease at the time of surgery, the decision of axillary node dissection depends on the size of metastasis in the node, and is usually discussed at the MDT meeting.

-• If they had an evidence of nodal disease before chemotherapy and it improved after chemotherapy, sentinel node biopsy may be performed using special modified techniques, otherwise, it will not be accurate.
+- If they had an evidence of nodal disease before chemotherapy and it improved after chemotherapy, sentinel node biopsy may be performed using special modified techniques, to improve accuracy and detection.